async-profiler/async-profiler/README.md

 * `-f FILENAME` - the file name to dump the profile information to.
 Example: `./profiler.sh -o collapsed -f /tmp/traces.txt 8983`

+* `--all-user` - include only user-mode events.
+This option is helpful when kernel profiling is restricted by `perf_event_paranoid` settings.
+`--all-kernel` is its counterpart option for including only kernel-mode events.

 * `-v`, `--version` - prints the version of profiler library.
 If PID is specified, gets the version of the library loaded into the given process.